 Another significant finding: despite operators’ belief that works order standard times were more or less correct, there was indeed a degree of underestimate, typically of around 11%.
 “Everyone appeared to be hard at work, and there were no obvious flaws in the standard times.
 Yet still the efficiency gap remained.”
 And again, the MESTEC system proved its worth in providing detailed analysis of non-value adding time.
 The time taken in rectifying non-conforming items received from suppliers, for instance, had been estimated to account for 5% of actual hours.

 But in fact, the real figure was closer to 10%—and being able to flag it in real time, rather than on paper systems, meant that it was much easier to then recover the cost from the external suppliers involved.

 The combined effect of all these findings, sums up Toyne, was to rapidly close the gap between targeted efficiency and actual efficiency.
 Very quickly, Siemens management realised that there was a solid business case for extending the pilot right across the operations area—and in the process, formally integrating MESTEC with the plant’s IT infrastructure including SAP.

-As a result, in May 2014, Siemens Industrial Turbomachinery went fully live with MESTEC’s manufacturing system.
+As a result, Siemens Industrial Turbomachinery went fully live with MESTEC’s manufacturing system.
 The plant elected to remain on MESTEC’s award-winning hosting platform, sums up Toyne, but dispensed with 3G wireless connectivity in favour of a fully hard-wired connection to MESTEC’s servers.